 A multimedia self-portrait, 2015.
 Pencil, copper, and Arduino on paper, poetry and video in Max/MSP/Jitter.
 Drawings anchor my memories far better than photographs; poetry tells my stories better than prose.
 This piece is more true to me than I am to myself.

 Hold Still was composed in Spring 2015 as part of an independent study with Dr. Mark Snyder, and was premiered at UMW's 2015 Undergraduate Research and Creativity Symposium.
 What started as a half-baked drawing-and-Arduino concept became an electroacostic piece that combines spoken word, sketching, live video, and graphite on paper as a custom MIDI controller.
-It's been performed at least twenty times at this point, and will be released on the Music from SEAMUS, vol. 26 album in August 2017.
+It's been performed at least twenty times at this point, and was released on Music from SEAMUS, vol. 26 from New Focus Recordings in August 2017.

 I walked into my independent study holding a Christmas-gifted Arduino, and told Mark, "I know I want this to be a MIDI controller, because the internet says it's doable, but I don't know how I want it to work just yet."
 Fair enough - it was a start, at least.
 He asked me to start a weekly blog, to document my progress.